Sanjan2005/Resume-ATS-Checker/README.md

 # Resume-ATS-Checker
-Checks the ATS ccore of resume based on the Job Description Provided
+Checks the ATS Score of resume based on the Job Description Provided